Socialist Party of Serbia: Dačić era

 After Dačić came to power, SPS shifted towards democratic socialism, and then to social democracy in the 2010s.
 Although SPS is still affiliated and has promoted populist rhetoric, its nationalist image has softened.
 It is now positioned on the centre-left on the political spectrum.
 Prior to mid-2000s, SPS was Eurosceptic and it also promoted anti-globalist and anti-Western sentiment.
 It also promoted anti-imperialist criticism towards the European Union and NATO.
 Since then, SPS had adopted its support for the accession of Serbia to the European Union, and a more pro-European image after it came back to government in 2008, which scholars Nataša Jovanović Ajzenhamer and Haris Dajč described as rather pragmatic.
 Besides this, SPS has also been also described as pro-Russian.
+Those critical of SPS claim that the party abandoned its left-leaning image and is instead a populist and anti-workers' party.
+SPS, however, denies this, and has even affirmed its left-leaning views in 2026.

 Demographic characteristics

 Before the federal parliamentary election in December 1992, the Institute of Social Studies polled that a majority of SPS supporters preferred a citizen state over a nation state.
 According to political scientist Dragomir Pantić, supporters of SPS in the early 2000s were mostly elderly people, traditionalists, and those without higher education.
 In comparison with its demographic from the 1990s, the percentage of workers and farmers increased amongst its base in the 2000s.
 According to a CeSID opinion poll from 2005, SPS supporters consisted of unskilled and semi-skilled workers.

 In 2007, political scientist Srećko Mihailović noted that most of the SPS supporters saw themselves on the far-left, that 19 percent of them saw themselves on the left-wing, while 8 percent only saw themselves as centre-left.
 According to CeSID in 2008, a majority of supporters of the SPS–PUPS–JS coalition were Eurosceptics.
 In 2014, CeSID and National Democratic Institute polled that 59 percent of SPS supporters were women and that 58 percent of all SPS supporters were 50 years old or older.
 However, by 2016 a majority of the supporters were over 60 years old.
 The Heinrich Böll Foundation conducted a research in November 2020 in which most SPS supporters were against the accession of Serbia to the European Union, preferred closer relations with Russia instead, and wanted to implement laws to preserve patriarchal family values.